Chocolate Hills in Bohol, Philippines

 They look like mini mountains in Bohol.
 The hills are cone-shaped or dome-shaped hills.
 These hills are actually made of grass-covered limestone.

-The domes vary in sizes from 100-160 feet, with the largest ones going to nearly 400 feet.
-Trees grow on the base of the hills but the rest of them are bare, filled only with grass (which turns to dirt in the dry season).
+The domes vary in sizes from 100-160 feet.
+The largest ones grow to nearly 400 feet.
+Trees grow on the base of the hills but the rest of them are bare.
+They rest of the hills fill with grass, which turns to dirt in the dry season.

 Wikipedia does a good job summarizing the science behind Chocolate Hills.